ShriKaranHanda/cartpole/README.md

 ## About CartPole

 CartPole is a classic control problem in reinforcement learning.
 The goal is to balance a pole attached to a movable cart by applying forces to the left or right.
-The environment is considered solved when the agent achieves an average score of 195 over 100 consecutive episodes.
+The environment is considered solved when the agent achieves an average score of 475 over 100 consecutive episodes in CartPole-v1.

 State space: 4-dimensional (cart position, cart velocity, pole angle, pole angular velocity) Action space: 2 actions (push cart left or right)